chocoteam/choco-solver/docs/source/1_overview.rst

    </dependency>

 where ``X.Y.Z`` is replaced by |release|.
+Note that the artifact does not include any dependencies or `logback.xml`.
+Please, refer to `README.md` for the list of required dependencies.

 You need to add a new repository to the list of declared ones in the ``pom.xml`` of your project: